English including phonics, reading and spelling

 You can also find resources to help out at home with phonics and reading.

-At Shirehampton Primary all children are taught how to read and write through phonics lessons which begin in the Reception year.
+At Shirehampton Primary all children are taught how to read and write through phonics lessons which begin in the Nursery.
 We are currently teaching using the Twinkl Phonics scheme.
-To learn more about this scheme, please click here to read the Twinkl phonics handbook.
+To learn more about this scheme, please click here to read the Twinkl phonics handbook which goes into detail of how the scheme progresses and how lessons are structured.
+Twinkl Phonics is divided into 6 levels, to view what exactly is taught in which level please take a look at the Whole School Overview.

 Once children have mastered their phonics, the emphasis turns to understanding what they have read (this is called comprehension).
 The reading curriculum is split into different content domains, which breaks down comprehension skills into different areas.
 Below is a table outlining the different domains for each key stage.